 Gift Maker Experiences – Michelle Ammaan

-su-re.co is open for students and graduates from all over the world to take the opportunity to do an internship (giftmaker program) at su-re.co.
+su-re.co is open for students and graduates from all over the world to take the opportunity to do an internship (gift maker program) at su-re.co.
 This year, we had an intern coming from ETH Zurich, Switzerland.
 She is Michelle Ammann or known as Michelle.
 She is a Swiss-Chilean and is studying Environmental Science at ETH Zurich.
-She absolved her obligatory internship of 4 months at su-re.co as a Research Assistant where she supported the research team in the different projects such as proposals, research papers and a policy brief.
+She absolved her obligatory internship of 4 months at su-re.co as a Research Assistant where she supported the research team in different projects such as proposals, research papers, and a policy brief.

 Why did you decide to join su-re.co as a research assistant?

-After few months of working with su-re.co gift makers, what part did you like the most?
+After a few months of working with su-re.co gift makers, what part did you like the most?

 “The work environment at su.re.co is really special and unique.
 Because it is a small think tank, everybody works closely and helps each other when necessary” said Michelle.
 At su-re.co, we work in a multicultural environment as we are open to interns from many different backgrounds.
 As a think-do-be-tank, we do not only work on research but also on creating solutions and products to achieve our vision to create a sustainable and resilient community (be) that can transform good intentions and deep thought (think) into direct action (do).
 “Besides the company’s structure, the team consists of people with diverse backgrounds, that makes working together interesting and I was able to learn a lot from them” she added.

 What did you learn from this company?

 Being part of the research team, Michelle feels that she has learned a lot about the processes and types of work that is done for the different projects.
 She also learned about how important it is to give and receive feedback to get good results.
 During her internship, she also got the chance to work on the project with the other organizations.
 “This was also interesting to work on projects with important institutes such as the Stockholm Environmental institute,” said Michelle.